 Attachment Nine - Pennsylvania Prevailing Wage Adherence Affidavit: The applicant will be required to complete the Pennsylvania Prevailing Wage Adherence Affidavit Template, supplied by PBDA.
 This template must be completed by the applicant, authorized by a company representative in a position of authority, and notarized.

-The applicant will be required to include within this template the project ID from the Pennsylvania Department Labor and Industry Prevailing Wage Web Application Portal that was utilized for the development of the detailed cost estimate.
+The applicant will be required to include within this template the project ID from L&I's Prevailing Wage Web Application Portal that was utilized for the development of the detailed cost estimate.